 This long lasting ensemble formed in 1957 and originally hailed from the small town of Levelland, TX, just west of Lubbock.
 Original members included Stanley Smith (guitar), Carl Huckaby (guitar), Bob Donnell (bass), Gary Blakey (drums), Johnny Waller (piano) and brothers Jesse (saxophone) and Guy Balew (vocals).
 They laid down their first tracks in 1958 with now legendary record producer Norman Petty, but the material never made it to vinyl prompting a splintering of the group.

 The band eventually got back together yet again in Austin, TX with Bobby Smith, Floyd, and new members Gary P. Nunn (guitar), Louie Holt (guitar) and Jimmy Marriot (drums), resulting in a rather unique two drummer combination.
 It was this lineup that issued their first single ('The U.T.' (which stands for "untitled") b/w 'He Can't Love You') in the fall of 1962 on the Caron label, which was recorded in a garage.
-In late 1965, they signed with Nashville record producer Larry Parks to the Hickory label and issued the single 'The Hip' in early '66, which became a major hit in Austin.
-Four more 45s followed between 1966-67, with the flip side of the final record including the excellent 'I Want To Be Free' featured here on TWOS, which was co-written by Floyd.
+In late 1965, the Sparkles signed with Nashville record producer Larry Parks to the Hickory label and issued the single 'The Hip' in early 1966, which became a major hit in Austin.
+Four more 45s followed between 1966 and 1967, with the flip side of the final record including the excellent 'I Want To Be Free' featured here on TWOS, which was co-written by Floyd.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.